gazelle98/CSPSudokuSolver/README.md

 - The trivial heuristic.
     - This heuristic returns the first variable that has not yet been expanded.
     - This does not help performance in any way.
-- The Least Possible Values (LPV) heuristic.
+- The Minimum Remaining Values (MRV) heuristic.
     - This heuristic chooses the node with the least amount of possible values remaining.
     - This helps reduce the total number of nodes expanded because there are fewer branches to the search tree this way, and it is more likely to pick the correct value for the given variable.